conan-io/conan-center-index/docs/faqs.md

 Keep reading in the [consuming recipes section](consuming_recipes.md).

-## Why are version rangers not allowed?
+## Why are version ranges not allowed?

-Version ranges are a usefull Conan feature, find the documentation [here](https://docs.conan.io/en/latest/versioning/version_ranges.html).
-However in the context of ConanCenter they pose a few key challanges, most notably "Build Reproducibility".
+Version ranges are a useful Conan feature, find the documentation [here](https://docs.conan.io/en/latest/versioning/version_ranges.html).
+However in the context of ConanCenter they pose a few key challenges, most notably "Build Reproducibility".

 If consumers tries to download and build the recipe at a later time, it may resolve to a different package version that may not be compatable.
 In order to prevent these types of issues we have decided to only allow exact requirements versions.